-For doctoral-level psychology practicum trainees who are applying through the Bay Area Practicum Information Collaborative (BAPIC), the application deadline is February 21, 2020 (postmarked by 11:59 pm) with interviews held shortly thereafter.
+For doctoral-level psychology practicum trainees who are applying through the Bay Area Practicum Information Collaborative (BAPIC), the application deadline is February 22, 2021 (emailed by 11:59 pm PST) with interviews held shortly thereafter.
 Selection of psychology practicum students from the BAPIC-affiliated programs will be done through the BAPIC Electronic Practicum Match and will follow procedures accepted by the Bay Area Practicum Information Collaborative.
-Results of the BAPIC Match will be announced on April 8, 2020.
-For more information, please visit BAPIC’s website.
+Results of the BAPIC Match will be announced on April 16, 2021.
+For more information, please visit BAPIC’s website (https://bapic.info/).

 Applications from masters-level interns and doctoral-level psychology practicum trainees who are not applying through the BAPIC (supplemental practicums and non-BAPIC-affiliated programs) are accepted until all placement positions are filled.
 Please see the application page for more details.

-Our clinical training program offers 10 to 12 positions for doctoral-level psychology practicum students and masters-level clinicians-in-training (counseling, marriage and family therapy and social work trainees and interns).
+Our clinical training program offers 10 to 12 positions for doctoral-level psychology practicum students and masters-level clinicians-in-training (counseling, social work, and marriage and family therapy trainees and interns).

 Each application should include the following:

-- A letter of interest and intent (What applicant hopes to learn through RAMS outpatient practicum and what qualifies him or her as a good fit)
+- Letter of interest and intent (What applicant hopes to learn at our training program and what qualifies him or her as a good fit)

 - Curriculum vitae (Please provide detailed information about all supervised professional experiences, including types of settings, clinical services provided, clinical and cultural populations served, and theoretical orientation of supervision.
 Additionally, we are asking all applicants who speak languages other than English to provide information on their fluency in these languages – “receptive skills only”; “minor to intermediate conversation skills”; “intermediate to fluent”; “fluent to very fluent”; “native speaker”)